matryx/nanome-docs/docs/plugins/vault.md

    - <https://www.python.org/ftp/python/3.8.0/python-3.8.0.exe>
    - Don’t forget to click the checkbox to add Python3 to PATH

-1. Open a command prompt
+2. Open a command prompt

-1. Type `python --version` to verify the version is Python 3.0+
+3. Type `python --version` to verify the version is Python 3.0+

-1. Upgrade your Pip library
+4. Upgrade your Pip library
    - `python -m pip install --upgrade pip`

-1. Install the latest Nanome Lib with `pip`
+5. Install the latest Nanome Lib with `pip`
    - `pip install nanome`

-2. Install the Nanome Loaders Plugin with `pip`
+6. Install the Nanome Vault Plugin with `pip`
-    - `pip install nanome-loaders`
+    - `pip install nanome-vault`

 ### Installing Optional Dependencies